Mariosunny/validate-declarative/README.md

 ### `_resetSchema(schema)`
 Resets the internal unique values within the schema, which are used to enforce uniqueness of values within and across data. **Invoking this function is not recommended for normal use**.
-After this function is invokved, uniqueness is no longer guaranteed.
+After this function is invoked, uniqueness is no longer guaranteed on the schema.

 <details><summary><b>[ <i>View usage</i> ]</b></summary>